Siropalafraise/GOTWIC-Badge-Bot/README.md

 | DMs  | :heavy_check_mark:  | :heavy_check_mark:  |

 ## Contact
-For any idea, suggestion, fix, etc., please contact me on Discord: Siropalafraise#3862
+For any idea, suggestion, fix, etc., please contact me on Discord (Siropalafraise#3862) or in the game (Sirop)